bcurran3/ChocolateyPackages/choco-package-list-backup/readme.md

 * A BCURRAN3 original!
 So of course I endorse and use it. :)
 * If you have problems running this due to your Windows PowerShell Script Execution Policy, [ForcePS](https://chocolatey.org/packages/forceps) can make your life easier - but now you can just run from the Start menu or the batch file!

-ROADMAP:
-* Add other cloud services support by request
-* Create a scheduled task to run daily/weekly/monthly/whenever
-* I'm open to suggestions - open a GitHub issue please.

 ![Screenshot of (unofficial) Choco Package List Backup to Local and Cloud (Script)](https://raw.githubusercontent.com/bcurran3/ChocolateyPackages/master/choco-package-list-backup/choco-package-list-backup.ps1_screenshot.png)

 #choco-package-list-backup solves your Chocolatey migration and package re-installation problems!